Hoomee90/pizza-parlor/README.md

 madePizza.cost();
 Expected Output: 16.75

-Describe: .addMysteryToppings()
+Describe: .getMysteryTopping()

 Test: "It should return an empty array if the input is zero"
 Code:
 const amount = 0;
 const madePizza = new Pizza(8, "peperoni", "sopor slime");
-madePizza.addMysteryToppings(amount);
+Pizza.getMysteryTopping(amount);
 Expected Output: []

 Test: "The array should contain a random mystery topping if the input is one"
 Code:
 const amount = 1
 const madePizza = new Pizza(8, "peperoni", "sopor slime");
-madePizza.addMysteryToppings(amount);
+Pizza.getMysteryTopping(amount);
 Expected Output: ["bone meal"]

 Test: "It should be able to return different toppings on each execution"
 Code:
 const amount = 1
 const madePizza = new Pizza(8, "peperoni", "sopor slime");
-madePizza.addMysteryToppings(amount);
+Pizza.getMysteryTopping(amount);
 Expected Output: ["fairy dust"]

-Test: "It should be able to return two different toppings in the array if the input was 2"
+Test: "It should be able to return two different toppings in the array if the input is 2"
 Code:
 const amount = 2
 const madePizza = new Pizza(8, "peperoni", "sopor slime");
-madePizza.addMysteryToppings(amount);
+Pizza.getMysteryTopping(amount);
 Expected Output: ["bone meal", "fairy dust"]